Indiana Sports Betting

 There are variations, but the basic over-under bet is on the final score of the game.
 If you bet the over and the score is higher than the quoted number you win.
 If you bet the under and the score is lower you win.

-For example in the recent match between the Dodgers and the Padres, the Totals bet was quoted as:
+For example, in a match between the Dodgers and the Padres, the Totals bet was quoted as:

 LA Dodgers O 10.5 +100